 The largest and most obvious occupant of De Krook is De Krook Bibliotheek, the main branch of the City of Gent’s public library network.
 It offers all the traditional services you would expect from a public library, and much more.

 The Library prides itself on its accessibility and technology.
 It has many (72, to be exact) information screens to guide visitors throughout the building.
 The library’s online portal contains its catalog, digital apps, digital newspaper and magazine subscriptions, and other services.
 There, you can customize your own “My Library Gent” account to renew your reservations, pay fees, create and maintain reading lists, request books, access media archives, and receive customized reading tips.
-Similar services are available from De Krook Bib App for smartphones.

 Thanks to the modern design of De Krook and the Library’s use of technology, BBC named De Krook one of the ten most beautiful modern libraries in the world.